GNG5300-Project/machine_learning_binary_classification/readme.md

 This dataset represents information about individual loan applications, containing various features related to the applicant's personal, financial, and loan-specific details.
 Here's a detailed explanation of each column:

-**LoanID:** A unique identifier for each loan application.
+1. **LoanID:** A unique identifier for each loan application.
 Example: I38PQUQS96.

-**Age**: The age of the applicant.
+2. **Age:** The age of the applicant.
 Example: 56 years old.

-**Income**: The annual income of the applicant in dollars.
+3. **Income:** The annual income of the applicant in dollars.
 Example: $85,994.

-**LoanAmount**: The amount of money requested or approved for the loan in dollars.
+4. **LoanAmount:** The amount of money requested or approved for the loan in dollars.
 Example: $50,587.

-**CreditScore**: The credit score of the applicant, a numerical expression based on the applicant's credit files, to represent the creditworthiness of the applicant.
+5. **CreditScore:** The credit score of the applicant, a numerical expression based on the applicant's credit files, to represent the creditworthiness of the applicant.
 Example: 520.

-**MonthsEmployed**: The number of months the applicant has been employed in their current job.
+6. **MonthsEmployed:** The number of months the applicant has been employed in their current job.
 Example: 80 months (or approximately 6 years and 8 months).

-**NumCreditLines**: The number of credit lines (credit cards, loans, etc.) that the applicant has.
+7. **NumCreditLines:** The number of credit lines (credit cards, loans, etc.) that the applicant has.
 Example: 4 credit lines.

-**InterestRate**: The interest rate on the loan as a percentage.
+8. **InterestRate:** The interest rate on the loan as a percentage.
 Example: 15.23%.

-**LoanTerm**: The term of the loan in months.
+9. **LoanTerm:** The term of the loan in months.
 Example: 36 months (or 3 years).

-**DTIRatio (Debt-to-Income Ratio)**: The ratio of the applicant's monthly debt payments to their monthly income.
+10. **DTIRatio (Debt-to-Income Ratio):** The ratio of the applicant's monthly debt payments to their monthly income.
 Example: 0.44 (44%).

-**Education**: The highest level of education attained by the applicant.
+11. **Education:** The highest level of education attained by the applicant.
 Example: Bachelor's degree.

-**EmploymentType**: The type of employment of the applicant.
+12. **EmploymentType:** The type of employment of the applicant.
 Example: Full-time.

-**MaritalStatus**: The marital status of the applicant.
+13. **MaritalStatus:** The marital status of the applicant.
 Example: Divorced.

-**HasMortgage**: A binary indicator (Yes/No) showing whether the applicant has a mortgage.
+14. **HasMortgage:** A binary indicator (Yes/No) showing whether the applicant has a mortgage.
 Example: Yes.

-**HasDependents**: A binary indicator (Yes/No) showing whether the applicant has dependents.
+15. **HasDependents:** A binary indicator (Yes/No) showing whether the applicant has dependents.
 Example: Yes.

-**LoanPurpose**: The purpose for which the loan is being taken.
+16. **LoanPurpose:** The purpose for which the loan is being taken.
 Example: "Other."

-**HasCoSigner**: A binary indicator (Yes/No) showing whether the loan has a co-signer.
+17. **HasCoSigner:** A binary indicator (Yes/No) showing whether the loan has a co-signer.
 Example: Yes.

-**Default**: The target (LABEL) variable indicating whether the loan has defaulted (1) or not (0).
+18. **Default:** The target (LABEL) variable indicating whether the loan has defaulted (1) or not (0).
 Example: 0.

 # The Goal of This Project